-- (3) The meeting shall be held within the county, at a location open to the public with adequate parking and seating facilities that will accommodate persons with disabilities. - (4) The meeting shall give members of the public the opportunity to review application materials, ask questions of the applicant and provide feedback. - (5) The applicant shall provide to the zoning administrator a summary of any input received from members of the public at the meeting. - (6) The applicant shall make available to the public information about materials and components used for the construction, maintenance, and decommissioning of solar panels. - II.
-Review of application and site plan.
-Applications for solar energy systems will be reviewed by the County's development review team.
-The County may contract third party consultants with expertise and experience in solar energy development and storm water management to assist in the review of applications.
-Third party consultants will be chosen at the sole discretion of the County.
-The cost of the third-party consultant review will be estimated upon receipt of the application and charged to the applicant. - III.
+of the third-party consultant review will be estimated upon receipt of the application and charged to the applicant.

+- III.
+Designated growth areas.
+Utility-scale solar generation facilities shall be excluded from designated growth areas (DGA). - IV.
 Plans and studies.
 Staff approval of the following plans and studies is required prior to any grading, permitting or construction: - (1) Site development plan.
-The approval of a site development plan (site plan) and erosion and sedimentation control plans as defined by the County Code shall be required prior to any construction.
+The approval of an administrative, minor, or major site development plan (site plan) and erosion and sedimentation control plans as defined by the Zoning Code shall be required prior to any construction.
 All solar generation facilities shall require a site development plan and all other documentation and approvals required by law, including those provided for any special use permit.
 The site development plan shall include a decommissioning plan as well as other requirements stated throughout this ordinance. - (2) A detailed landscaping and screening plan with plant species, size, number, spacing, and height shall be required prior to the approval of zoning or building permits.
 The plan must also include and identify pollinator-friendly and wildlife-friendly native plants, shrubs, trees, grasses, forbs, and wildflowers in the facility area and in the setbacks and vegetative buffering-following Virginia Pollinator-Smart Program best practices. - (3) A lighting plan per the County Zoning Code. - (4) Maintenance of site features.
 All site features such as landscaping, fencing, and stormwater management facilities shall be properly maintained throughout the life of the permit.

-- (5) A post-construction safety plan to be made available to public safety agencies to include optional training on the equipment to be located on the site. - (6) Environmental and cultural resources reports. - a.
-A copy of the cultural resources review conducted in conjunction with the state department of historic resources for the department of environmental quality permit by rule process. - b.
-The applicant shall be responsible for submitting a copy of the environmental impact report (EIR) for the Department of Environmental Quality permit by rule process. - c.
-If not included in the EIR, the applicant shall submit a report to address the following impacts: - i.
-Soil, including erosion, siltation, toxicity, productivity, and suitability for agriculture. - ii.
+Maintenance of such features shall be guaranteed by a surety agreement as determined by an independent landscape architect or professional engineer chosen and approved by the County administrator, but paid for by applicants, owner, or lessee.
+Surety must be in a form acceptable to the Montgomery, County attorney. - (5) A post-construction safety plan to be made available to public safety agencies to include optional training on the equipment to be located on the site. - (6) Environmental and cultural resources reports. - a.
+A copy of the cultural resources review conducted in conjunction with the state department of historic resources for the department of environmental quality permit by rule process This report shall be in addition to the report required in subsection (1) above and shall further identify historical, architectural, archeological, or other cultural resources on or abutting the proposed site.

+- A report on potential impacts on pollinators and pollinator habitats at the site, including but not necessarily limited to the submission of a completed solar site pollinator habitat assessment as required by the zoning administrator. - c.
+The applicant shall be responsible for submitting an environmental impact report (EIR) prepared by a certified environmental professional [see academy of board-certified environmental professionals] or other source with comparable qualifications.
+The EIR shall address the potential impacts on the human environment, beneficial and negative, of the following over the projected lifespan of the proposed facility: - Soil, including erosion, siltation, toxicity, productivity, and suitability for agriculture. - ii.
 Water, including quantity, quality, and flow of streams, and groundwater. - iii.
 Wildlife, including aquatic and terrestrial, as well as subsurface, and addressing habitats, alteration of migration patterns, with particular attention to birds. - iv.
+Economic, including opportunities forgone, property values, etc. - v.
+Wetlands. - vi.
+Noise - vii.
+Vegetation regime identifying alterations temporary and long-term.

+viii.
+Visual.

-Wetlands. - v.
-Noise. - vi.
-Vegetation regime identifying alterations temporary and long-term. - vii.
-Visual. - viii.Impacts on pollinators and pollinator habitats at the site. - ix.
-Suggested remediation measures to be employed at decommissioning.
+- ix.
+Impacts on pollinators and pollinator habitats at the site, including but not necessarily limited to the submission of a completed solar site pollinator habitat assessment as required by the zoning administrator. - Suggested remediation measures to be employed at decommissioning.